hashicorp/design-system/website/docs/components/form/radio-card/partials/guidelines/guidelines.md

 ## Layout

 In most cases, use the horizontal layout to maximize the real estate available.
-Use the vertical layout intentionally when assembled with other components with limited horizontal space, or when needing to create a vertical options list with radio cards.
+Use the vertical layout intentionally when assembled with other components within limited horizontal space, or when needing to create a vertical options list with radio cards.

 ### Horizontal